Article 131-B, Physician Assistants

 - Supervision shall be continuous but shall not be construed as necessarily requiring the physical presence of the supervising physician at the time and place where such services are performed.

-- No physician shall employ or supervise more than two physician assistants in his or her private practice.
+- No physician shall employ or supervise more than four physician assistants in his or her private practice.

 - Nothing in this article shall prohibit a hospital from employing physician assistants provided they work under the supervision of a physician designated by the hospital and not beyond the scope of practice of such physician.
 The numerical limitation of subdivision three of this section shall not apply to services performed in a hospital.

 - Notwithstanding any other provision of this article, nothing shall prohibit a physician employed by or rendering services to the department of corrections and community supervision under contract from supervising no more than six physician assistants in his or her practice for the department of corrections and community supervision.

 - Notwithstanding any other provision of law, a trainee in an approved program may perform medical services when such services are performed within the scope of such program.

 - Nothing in this article, or in article thirty-seven of the public health law, shall be construed to authorize physician assistants to perform those specific functions and duties specifically delegated by law to those persons licensed as allied health professionals under the public health law or this chapter.

 Only a person registered as a physician assistant by the department may use the title "physician assistant" or the letters "P.A." after his name.